Jatin-Jindal/Lunarcraft-Discord-Acceptor-Bot/README.md

-# Wolfcraft Discord Bot
+# Lunarcraft Discord Bot

 ## Description

-A bot made for the [Wolfcraft Discord Server](https://discord.gg/gXxWwbPWAt "Invite to the Server").
+A bot made for the [Lunarcraft Discord Server](https://discord.gg/gXxWwbPWAt "Invite to the Server").

 ### Features